MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_9/Lab_Session_QTA_9.md

     ## #   head_token_id <chr>, dep_rel <chr>, deps <chr>, misc <chr>

-If I have already downloaded the a language, I can load it as follows (if the model is in the current working director – otherwise I will need to give it the full path to the file)
+If I have already downloaded the a language, I can load it as follows (if the model is in the current working directory – otherwise I will need to give it the full path to the file)

 ``` r
 udmodel_dutch <- udpipe_load_model(file = "dutch-alpino-ud-2.5-191206.udpipe")